Skip to content

 wget https://gist.githubusercontent.com/superkojiman/11076951/raw/74f3de7740acb197ecfa8340d07d3926a95e5d46/namemash.py

-kerbrute userenum --dc [IP-ADRESS] -d hackfast.local username.lst
+kerbrute userenum --dc [IP-ADDRESS] -d hackfast.local username.lst

 /usr/share/seclists/Usernames/xato-net-10-million-usernames.txt

-SMB ENUMERATION
+SMB Enumeration

-1. Netexec with SMB:
+1. Enumerate with NetExec

-netexec smb [IP-ADRESS] -u users.txt -p '[PASSWORD]' --continue-on-success
+netexec smb [IP-ADDRESS] -u users.txt -p '[PASSWORD]' --continue-on-success

-2. CrackMapExec with SMB:
+2. Enumerate with CrackMapExec

-crackmapexec smb [IP-ADRESS] -u users.txt -p '[PASSWORD]' --continue-on-success
+crackmapexec smb [IP-ADDRESS] -u users.txt -p '[PASSWORD]' --continue-on-success

-1. Netexec with Winrm:
+1. Enumerate with NetExec

 netexec winrm office.htb -u users.txt -p '[PASSWORD]' --continue-on-success

-2. CrackMapExec with Winrm:
+2. Enumerate with CrackMapExec

 crackmapexec winrm 10.10.10.184 -u users.txt -p '[PASSWORD]' --continue-on-success

-1. Start Null Session:
+1. Start null session

 rpcclient -U "" -N [IP_ADDRESS]

-2. List All Users in the Domain:
+2. List all users in the domain

 rpcclient -U "" -N [IP_ADDRESS] -c "enumdomusers" > output.txt